Guided walks and experiences

 Free National Park walks

-The Breath of Fresh Air Guided Walks is a great annual programme of events, including free guided walks, led by our knowledgeable and dedicated band of National Park volunteers and specialists.
-Our programme returns in June 2021, please read our covid-19 guidelines below before booking.
+A Breath of Fresh Air is our great annual programme of free guided walks, led by our knowledgeable and dedicated band of National Park volunteers and specialists.

 - Children are welcome on the walks if accompanied by an adult

-- Dogs can also come on many of the walks, but they must be on a short fixed lead at all times
+- Dogs can come on some of the walks (check individual walk details first), but they must be on a short fixed lead at all times

-- Some walks require a certain level of fitness – please ask when you book
+- Some walks require a certain level of fitness – please check before booking

 - Donations are welcome as they help us to care for the National Park.

 It's essential to book in advance for our free guided walks.
-Book your place online at http://northyorkmoors.eventbrite.com/
+Book your place online.

 Please note that stated finish times for all walks are for guidance only and although every endeavour is made to finish on time, occasionally external factors such as the weather can have an influence.